Current state of the Pacific and Indian Ocean

-Cloudiness near the Date Line has generally been slightly below average since early January and remained so over the past two weeks.
+Cloudiness near the Date Line has continued to fluctuate around the long-term average during the past two weeks.

-Cloudiness along the equator, near the Date Line, is an important indicator of ENSO conditions, as it typically increases (negative Outgoing Long-wave Radiation (OLR) anomalies) near and to the east of the Date Line during an El Niño event and decreases (positive OLR anomalies) during a La Niña event.
+Cloudiness along the equator, near the Date Line, is an important indicator of ENSO conditions, as it typically increases (negative OLR anomalies) near and to the east of the Date Line during El Niño and decreases (positive OLR anomalies) during La Niña.

 - Model outlooks